Dosant/react-brief-intro/README.md

 Try to keep as many of your components as possible stateless.
 By doing this you'll isolate the state to its most logical place and minimize redundancy, making it easier to reason about your application.

-We have:

-	* The original list of users
-	* Current Selected User
-	* The value in SearchBar
-	* Current Sort Option (name / age / none)
-	* mutated list of users

 We should ask 3Q’s on every data item:

 1. Is it passed in from a parent via props?
 If so, it probably isn't state.
 2. Does it remain unchanged over time?
 If so, it probably isn't state.
 3. Can you compute it based on any other state or props in your component?
 If so, it isn't state.

-So finally the state is:

-	* Current Selected User
+The states for **Article List** route would be:

+	* The articles retrieved with current filter
+	* Applied FilterConfig
-	* The value in SearchBar
+	* The filterConfig in Filter Component.
+Not applied
-	* Current Sort Option (name / age / none)
+	* The PaginationConfig
+	* For each article - is it expanded or nor

 ## Step 4: Identify where your state should live
 Remember: React is all about one-way data flow down the component hierarchy.
 It may not be immediately clear which component should own what state.
 This is often the most challenging part for newcomers to understand, so follow these steps to figure it out: